ex-punctis/ex-punctis.github.io/_posts/2018-11-17-Car-spectrum.md

 wget https://pjreddie.com/media/files/yolov3.weights
 ```

-The model will only draw boxes around the detected objects by default as in the photo below:

-{% include one-med-image.html center-img = '/images/2018-11-17/example-yolo.jpg' %}

-In order to print the file path and the coordinates of the boxes, the following changes have to be made.
+By default, the model will only draw boxes around the detected objects.
+In order to print file paths and box coordinates, the following changes need to be made.

 1 Edit `void draw_detections(...)` in src/image.c: